 The only monument of the ancient Oplontis currently open to visitors is a large residential villa, yet to be completely unearthed.
 It dates back to the mid-1st century B.C. and was enlarged during the early Imperial Age.
 In the past, the villa overlooked the sea offering a panoramic view, and boasted magnificent décor, some exceptional traces of which are still preserved today.
 According to an inscription painted on an amphora, the villa could have belonged to Poppaea Sabina, Emperor Nero’s seco …Read more

-Closed to the public, Villa B or of Lucius Cassius Tertius, not far from the luxurious villa ‘Poppaea’, is the other main complex of Oplontis.
+Villa B or of Lucius Cassius Tertius, not far from the luxurious villa ‘Poppaea’, is the other main complex of Oplontis.
 Lucius Cassius Tertius was probably the last owner with his name on a bronze seal found during the excavations.
 Currently, the building cannot be visited.
 It was constructed towards the end of 2nd century B.C. and expanded at a later time.
-It develops around a central space, surrounded by a grey tuff double-order colonnade completely rebuilt with the orig …Read more
+It develops around a central space, surrounded by a grey tuff double-order colonnade completely rebuilt with the original column drums and …Read more